How to get through a hostile termination

-Letting an employee go is a difficult situation most managers want to avoid, but with the right preparation and professionalism, you can get through such a tough talk with your dignity — and your employee's — intact.
+Letting an employee go is a difficult situation most managers want to avoid.
+It can be especially tough if it’s a hostile termination, but with the right preparation and professionalism, you can get through this difficult conversation with your dignity — and your employee’s dignity — intact.

-Another manager or HR representative should always be present, especially if terminating a potentially hostile employee or one who might twist your words or make false accusations.
+Bring a third party.
+Another manager or HR representative should always be present when you fire an employee, especially if terminating a potentially hostile employee or one who might twist your words or make false accusations.
 It is also best to include a balance of genders, says Lissa Weimelt, principal with The Hiring Experts, a retained executive search firm.

-The best place to terminate is a private office or meeting room close to an exit — there is nothing worse than an upset employee having to traipse through a workplace to find his way out.
+Find the right office.
+The best place to terminate is a private office or meeting room close to an exit — there’s nothing worse than an upset employee having to traipse through a workplace to find his way out.

 According to Weimelt, ex-employees often criticize former employers for giving vague reasons for termination.
 “Being prepared, staying calm and speaking respectfully is critical to a termination procedure,” she says.
 “Many employees actually know when they are not doing a good job.
 If the termination itself is handled well, an ex-employee is less likely to blame the employer for being fired.”